CodeTwo Signatures Web Add-in for Outlook - centralized deployment

 Allow users to switch between CodeTwo cloud (server-side) and Outlook (client-side) signatures in Outlook (available in combo mode only)

-Select the Allow users to switch between CodeTwo cloud (server-side) and Outlook (client-side) signatures in Outlook option to enable a toggle button in the Web Add-in's pane (Fig. 12.).
+Turn on Allow users to switch between CodeTwo cloud (server-side) and Outlook (client-side) signatures in Outlook in CodeTwo Admin Panel (see where to find this setting) to enable a toggle button in the add-in's pane (Fig. 11.).
 This button allows your end users to choose how they want their signatures to be added.
-They can switch between:
+Watch our quick video below or read on to learn how this works.

-• Outlook (client-side) signatures – added directly in Outlook & OWA as you compose an email.
-End users can also use the Web Add-in's pane to manually select a different email signature.
+• Outlook (client-side) signatures – added directly in Outlook as you compose an email.
+End users can also use the add-in pane to manually select a different email signature.
 Learn more

 • Cloud (server-side) signatures – added in the cloud after an email is sent.
-The Web Add-in's pane will show a preview of end user's signature(s).
+The add-in pane will show a preview of end user's signature(s).
 Learn more

-The toggle button allows users to switch between server-side (cloud) and client-side (Outlook) signatures.
+The toggle button allows users to switch between cloud (server-side) and Outlook (client-side) signatures.

-Fig. 12.
-The toggle button allows users to switch between server-side (cloud) and client-side (Outlook) signatures.
+Fig. 11.
+The toggle button allows users to switch between cloud (server-side) and Outlook (client-side) signatures.

 Add-in FAQ

-1. Can users still get cloud (server-side) signatures for emails sent from Outlook clients on which the Web Add-in has been deployed?
+1. Can users still get cloud (server-side) signatures for emails sent from Outlook clients on which the add-in has been deployed?

-2. Can users install the Web Add-in by themselves?
+2. Can users install the add-in by themselves?

-3. Can I use the Web Add-in on virtualized environments such as Windows Virtual Desktop (WVD) and Microsoft Azure or Terminal Server (RDS)?
+3. Can I use the add-in on virtualized environments such as Windows Virtual Desktop (WVD) and Microsoft Azure or Terminal Server (RDS)?

-4. What user/organization data is accessed by the Web Add-in and for what purposes?
+4. What user/organization data is accessed by the add-in and for what purposes?

 5. Signatures are not being added automatically to emails.
 Why?

-6. Web Add-in is missing or not working in Outlook.
+6. Add-in is missing or not working in Outlook.
 How to fix it?

 8. "CodeTwo Signatures" is shown on the Integrated apps page in Microsoft 365.
 What is this add-in?

-9. I’ve already deployed the Web Add-in by using the manifest file.
+9. I’ve already deployed the add-in by using the manifest file.
 Do I need to redeploy it for my Microsoft 365 tenant from Microsoft AppSource?

-10. Why can't I edit the Web Add-in on the Integrated apps page in Microsoft 365?
+10. Why can't I edit the add-in on the Integrated apps page in Microsoft 365?

-11. Why can't I see the Web Add-in deployed by another admin on the Integrated apps page?
+11. Why can't I see the add-in deployed by another admin on the Integrated apps page?

-1. Can users still get cloud (server-side) signatures for emails sent from Outlook clients on which the Web Add-in has been deployed?
+1. Can users still get cloud (server-side) signatures for emails sent from Outlook clients on which the add-in has been deployed?

 Yes and no. If you use CodeTwo Email Signatures 365 in combo mode, a CodeTwo cloud signature will be added to an email sent from Outlook desktop and OWA only if: